In this counseling answer:

 • Tell them how you feel about your religion and your faith; be honest, but not insulting or demeaning.

-• Keep strengthening your relationship with Allah.
+• Keep strengthening your relationship with Allah and seek useful knowledge.

-• Try to befriend with other sisters in the mosque as well.
+• Try to be friend with other sisters in the mosque as well.

 As-Salaamu Alaikum dear sister,